Tarrasch/ravens-test/README.markdown

 ### Experimenting with the programs verbosity

-Also, please check `ArashRouhani_Project_2.py`.
-By uncommenting a few lines, then my program will output more verbose information, like say "why" it chooses one solution over another.
-For instance, I tried this on the second problem.
-How to do this should be clear by looking in the file `ArashRouhani_Project_2.py`.
+The verbosity of my program is configurable.
+By uncommenting a few lines, then my program will output more verbose information, it'll say "why" it chooses one solution over another.
+How to do this should be apparent by looking in the file `ArashRouhani_Project_2.py`.
 The reason why I didn't write a command line parser is because I know that the TA that graded me the last time had python `2.6`, and from the switch to `2.7` they changed parsing libraries.

 This is for example what it outputs when solving the second problem in the verbose mode: